 For a DXA test you lie on a cushioned table while a scanner passes over your body.
 It is best to wear loose, comfortable clothing, but some centres prefer you to change into a gown.
 You will probably be asked to take off anything containing metal, such as jewellery or glasses.
 The test is painless and usually takes about 20 minutes.

 This test uses CT scans and computer software to generate 3D images, usually of your lumbar spine.
-This test may be recommended by doctors under certain circumstances, or it may be performed if DXA is not available.
-However, a QCT scan emits more radiation than a DXA test and is not as reliable.
+A QCT scan emits more radiation than a DXA test and is not as reliable.
 For a QCT scan, you lie on a moveable table that is guided into a large hollow cylinder.

 Some pharmacies offer a ‘heel test’ in which ultrasound is used to measure bone mineral density of the heel.
 Although heel ultrasound tests don’t require a doctor’s referral, they do not look at the areas most at risk of fracture and are not considered as accurate as DXA tests.

-Generally, the benefit of accurately diagnosing osteoporosis before you break a bone is thought to far outweigh the very low risk of radiation.
+Generally, the benefit of accurately diagnosing osteoporosis – especially before you break a bone – is thought to far outweigh the very low risk of radiation.

-Bone mineral density tests are interpreted by specially trained doctors called radiologists.
+Bone mineral density tests are interpreted by medical imaging specialists called radiologists.
 The radiologist will send a report back to the doctor who referred you.

 The radiologist will calculate 2 scores to help interpret your bone mineral density test: a T score and a Z score.